Murder suspect granted $1M bail

 Stine has pleaded not guilty.
 In November, criminal proceedings were suspended after a doubt was raised as to his mental competency, court records state.
 He was found competent after a psychiatric evaluation, however.

-A bail review hearing took place Thursday and Judge Scott Thomsen set Stine’s bail at $1 million, said his defense attorney, David Alkire.
+A bail review hearing took place Thursday and a visiting judge set Stine’s bail at $1 million, said his defense attorney, David Alkire.

 Alkire had requested bail be set at $100,000, said Assistant District Attorney Chris Walsh, who opposed the motion.